ahmedmst2423/BookScape-React-Native-Ereader-App/README.md

 ---

-BookSpace combines convenience, functionality, and advanced technology to provide an exceptional reading experience.
+BookScape combines convenience, functionality, and advanced technology to provide an exceptional reading experience.
 Download now and explore the world of books!

 # Getting Started with the React Native Project